Tarot Card Meanings

 The challenge exists for Tarot Readers in interpreting the Court Cards because the Kings, Queens, Knights, and Pages can represent actual people, events, or aspects of a person's personality.

-To learn more about each Court Card card and it’s meaning simply click on its picture below.
+Learn more about each Court Card and it’s meaning.

 Minor Arcana Number Cards